 We were founded by Russell A. Gerdin in 1978 and became publicly traded in November 1986.
-Over the thirty-seven years from 1986 to 2023, we have grown our revenues to \$1.2 billion from \$21.6 million.
-For the five year period 2019 through 2023 we had the second highest net income, \$371.4 million (\$429.3 million in 2018 through 2022), and highest revenue, \$4.0 billion, of any previous five year period.
+Over the thirty-seven thirty-eight years from 1986 to 2023, 2024, we have grown our revenues to \$1.2 billion \$1.0 billion from \$21.6 million.
+For the five year period 2019 2020 through 2023 2024 we had the second highest net income, \$371.4 million (\$429.3 million in 2018 through 2022), and highest revenue, \$4.0 billion \$4.5 billion, of any previous five year period.
 Much of our growth has been attributable to expanding service for existing customers, acquiring new customers, and continued expansion of our operating regions through new and existing customers as well as strategic acquisitions.
 More information regarding our total assets, revenues and profits for the past three years can be found in our "Consolidated Balance Sheets" and "Consolidated Statements of Comprehensive Income" that are included in this report.

 We continue to focus on providing quality service to targeted customers with a high density of freight in our regional operating areas.
-Organic growth has become increasingly difficult for traditional over-the-road truckload carriers given a shortage of qualified drivers in the industry and availability of revenue equipment assets.
-We have completed two recent strategic acquisitions to combat these industry challenges.
-In addition, we continue to evaluate and explore different driving options and offerings for our existing and potential new drivers across our unique mix of driver offerings across Heartland Express, Millis Transfer, Smith Transport, and CFI.
+Organic growth has become increasingly difficult for traditional over-the-road truckload carriers given ~~a~~ an ongoing shortage of qualified drivers in the industry and availability of revenue equipment assets, that meet our hiring standards.
+We have completed two recent strategic acquisitions to combat these assist with the industry challenges, challenges, although we have been further challenged by the weak freight environment and the resulting shortage of profitable freight within the last two years.
+The profitable freight shortage we anticipate to be a near term challenge whereas we expect the shortage of qualified drivers to be ongoing.
+In addition, response, we continue to evaluate and explore different driving options and offerings for our existing and potential new drivers across our unique mix of driver and equipment offerings across Heartland Express, Millis Transfer, Smith Transport, and CFI.